(The syllabus can be downloaded as a pdf.)Next offered: Fall 2019

 In logic, the validity of a Boolean propositional formula can be shown by enumeration in a truth table, or proven using inference rules like modus ponens.
 In the same way, correctness of a model can be shown by enumeration (model checking) or by proof.
 This course also introduces the concept of formal correctness proofs, using two classic techniques: inductive invariants (for safety proofs) and well-founded sets (for liveness proofs).

-The class spends about half a semester on modeling and model checking and half a semester on proofs.
+The class spends about two thirds of the semester on modeling and model checking and one third on proofs.
 The same formalism, TLA+, is used throughout.
 TLC is used as the model checker; TLAPS, the TLA+ proof assistant currently being developed by Microsoft and INRIA, is not used.
 Coursework is identical for graduate (CS-845) and undergraduate (CS-745) students, but graduate students need to achieve at least a B– grade to pass the course.

 Seven homework assignments (20%), one project (30%) and two exams (50%).